How to get a job as a Solutions Architect

 Staying up-to-date on industry trends: Understanding not only the history of cloud, but also where it’s headed is a great way to show employers that you’re committed to the continuous learning necessary to an ongoing career as an AWS Solutions Architect.
 Reading industry blogs and forums is a great way to stay up-to-speed; but, if your free time is limited, check out our weekly recap of all things AWS.

 By furthering your knowledge in the exciting and quickly growing field of cloud computing, challenging and high-paying jobs such as an AWS Certified Solutions Architect will become more readily available to you.
-Remember, experience counts: working at lower-level positions for at least three years will give you the experience needed to catapult you into the career you’re shooting for.
+Remember, experience counts: working at lower-level positions for at least three years will give you the experience needed to catapult you into the aws career, or other cloud computing career you’re shooting for.

 Get your AWS Solutions Architect Associate Certification

-Learn the major components of Amazon Web Services, and prepare for the associate-level AWS Certified Solutions Architect exam.
+Learn the major components of Amazon Web Services, and prepare for the AWS Certified Solutions Architect Associate level exam.
+AWS Certified Solutions Architect is among the most valuable and highly sought after cloud computing certifications in the world today.